 • During the first two days, apply a cold pack for 20 minutes, four times a day.
 After 48 hours apply a heating pad for 20 minutes if the pain recurs.

-• While sleeping, lay on firm mattress on side with a pillow between the knees.
+• While sleeping, lay on a firm mattress on your side with a pillow between the knees.
 Avoid sleeping on abdomen.

 • Decrease activity for 48 hours then start gentle back stretching exercises.